sayofan/ExifMapOverlay/README.md

 that contains the packaged program.
 If you want to move the program, just move the whole folder `exifMapOverlay`, i.e. the folder `_internal` must be kept next to the executable.

+In my expecrience, the folder _internal should end up taking about 50MB of disk space (which I know is a lot for a simple tool like this.)
+Due to the many dependencies of OSMPythonTools, there will be quite a few files in this folder that are not actually needed, but I can't say which exactly.
+The exclusion of `numpy` is highly recommended though, since on some distribtions, this may ship with MKL and be >500MB then.

 ## Usage
 Call exifMapOverlay with the path to a jpeg file as single argument.